 - Appreciate diagnostic strategies and therapeutic approaches for patient management

-2:00pm-3:00pm: Interesting Cases in Oral Pathology: Systemic Diseases with Oral Manifestations by Vikki Noonan DMD, DMSc
+2:00pm-3:00pm: Interesting Cases in Oral Pathology: Systemic Diseases with Oral Manifestations and Other Diagnostic Challenges by Vikki Noonan DMD, DMSc

 - Recognize that oral lesions may be the herald of systemic disease

 - Understand the role of oral health care providers in the early detection of systemic conditions

 - Gain insight regarding a selection of systemic conditions that may present with oral manifestations